Novi Sad: Sports

 Founded in 1790, the 'City Marksmen Association became the first sporting organization in Novi Sad.
 Founded on 28 March 1885, VK Danubius 1885 is the oldest rowing club in former Yugoslavia.
-A more widespread interest in competitive sports developed after the Municipal Association of Physical Culture was created in 1959 and when the Spens Sports center was built in 1981.
-Today, about 220 sports organizations are active in Novi Sad.
+A more widespread interest in competitive sports developed after the Municipal Association of Physical Culture was created in 1959 and when the SPENS Sports Center was built in 1981.
+Nowadays, about 220 sports organizations are active in Novi Sad.

-Professional sports in Novi Sad mostly revolve around the Vojvodina multi-sport association.
+Professional sports in Novi Sad mostly revolve around the Vojvodina multi-sport club.
 Having won two championships in 1966 and 1989, the FK Vojvodina football club represents the 3rd all-time best team in Serbia, right behind its two Belgrade rivals, Red Star and Partizan.
 With 13 championship titles, OK Vojvodina is the top volleyball team in the country.
 As for handball, RK Vojvodina has won the national championship on multiple occasions.

 Athletes from Novi Sad had the honour of participating in the first Olympic Games in Athens.
 The largest number of Novi Sad competitors, to participate in the Olympics, was at the Atlanta Games.
 Eleven athletes won 6 medals there.
 Three also competed at the 1980 Moscow Games, while two participated in the 1976 Montreal Games and the 1956 Melbourne Games.